Asterisk4Magisk/Xray4Magisk/README.md

 What is the difference between 3.0 and previous version?

-> Rewritten with Golang, implements some difficult functions that are difficult to implement with shell scripts, does not depend on BusyBox, and can be installed  on [KernelSU](https://github.com/tiann/KernelSU).
+> Rewritten with Golang, implements some functions that are difficult to implement with shell scripts, does not depend on BusyBox, and can be installed  on [KernelSU](https://github.com/tiann/KernelSU).

 This module cause battery drain really quick.